|Gary G. Mittelbach|

 Garcia, E.A. and G. G. Mittelbach (2008).
 Regional coexistence and local dominance in Chaoborus: species sorting along a predation gradient.
 Ecology 89:1703-1713.
 By experimentally manipulating fish density in small ponds, we were able to show that variation in predation pressure, in combination with species traits, determines the distribution and local dominance of Chaoborus (phantom midge) species across a landscape of lakes and ponds.

 Mittelbach, G.G., N.G.
 Ballew, and M.K.Kjelvik.
 (2014).
 Fish behavioral types and their ecological consequences.
 Can.
 J. Fish.
 Aquat.
-Sci. (in press).
+Sci.
+71:927-944.
 In this review and perspective, we discuss the factors that lead to the formation and maintenance of behavioral ("personality") types in fish populations, as well as the importance of these behavioral types to fisheries management, conservation, and basic ecology.

 Consequences of resource heterogeneity, productivity, and clonality to species diversity in a low-productivity grassland (in collaboration by Drs.
 Katherine Gross and Heather Reynolds, plus students and postdocs).

 Coexistence theory predicts that greater heterogeneity of resources or other fitness-constraining environmental factors will promote species diversity, yet this classic mechanism of coexistence has rarely been tested in manipulative field experiments.
 We have conducted two large-scale field experiments manipulating soil resource heterogeneity, in combination with species introductions (by seed), and the presence/absence of clonal species, to test this hypothesis in a low productivity grassland in Michigan.
-Our results show that the large foraging area of clonal plants limits the positive impact of resource heterogeneity on species coexistence, and that the biomass response of tall, clonal species to fertilzation has a particularly strong negative effect on plant species richness.
+Our results show that the large foraging area of clonal plants limits the positive impact of resource heterogeneity on species coexistence, and that the growth response of tall, clonal species to fertilzation has a particularly strong negative effect on plant species richness.